Ethnic groups in Omaha, Nebraska: Swedes

 Swedes first came to Omaha as Mormon settlers in the Florence neighborhood.
 They built a variety of institutions throughout the city, including hospitals, churches, and schools.
 The Swedes also founded a number of fraternal organizations, including the Noon Day Scandinavian Club.
+In addition to their homes throughout the city, there was a large Swedish enclave near N. 20th and Davenport Street referred to as "Little Stockholm" because of the number of its large number of Swedish immigrant residences, stores, social spots and a large church.

 Others

 Several hundred Welsh, English and Canadian immigrants lived throughout the city during the 20th century.
-Asian people categorized as Chinese comprised enough of a notable population to warrant a booklet by the Depression-era Federal Writers Project, as did the city's Russians, Japanese, and Syrian communities.
-There were small colonies of Lithuanians, Serbs and Croats (included in pre-1918 censa under Austria-Hungary), as well as Belgians.
+Asian people categorized as Chinese comprised enough of a notable population to warrant a booklet by the Depression-era Federal Writers' Project, as did the city's Russians, Japanese, and Syrian communities.
+There were small colonies of Lithuanians, Serbs, Croats and Slovenes (included in pre-1918 censa under Austria-Hungary), as well as Belgians.

 21st century

-In the city of Omaha, U.S. census figures indicate 2,010 American Indians in 2000, representing 0.5 percent of the city’s total population.
-Creighton University hosts the annual American Indian Leadership Conference for college students, as well as an annual Native American Retreat which brings American-Indian high school students to the city from across the United States, culminating in the University’s All-Nations Pow Wow.
+In the city of Omaha, U.S. census figures indicate 2,010 American Indians in 2000, representing 0.5 percent of the city's total population.
+Creighton University hosts the annual American Indian Leadership Conference for college students, as well as an annual Native American Retreat which brings American-Indian high school students to the city from across the United States, culminating in the university's All-Nations Pow Wow.
 Creighton was the first college in Nebraska to offer a Native American Studies major, and the program has increased enrollment by 500 percent since 1995.

 Immigration continues in Omaha, if at a slower pace.
 Recent patterns demonstrate continued immigration by Latinos from Central and South America.
-Today 9.3 percent of the city's residents are Hispanic, forming Omaha’s fastest-growing minority population.
+Today 9.3 percent of the city's residents are Hispanic, forming Omaha's fastest-growing minority population.
 The population grew from 10,729 in 1990 to 29,434 in 2000, representing an increase of 174 percent.
 It is expected to continue growing to 43,778 residents in 2010, which is a 49 percent increase.
 A 2007 neo-Nazi rally in Omaha drew 65 participants to a protest outside the city's Mexican consulate.
 The city arranged for more than 300 police to ensure events were kept calm.
 It also held the first annual event to celebrate the city's ethnic diversity together with Septemberfest, a celebration of labor.
 Thousands gathered in counter-protest to the neo-Nazis.

 A growing number of African immigrants have made their homes in Omaha.
 There are approximately 8,500 Sudanese living in Omaha, and comprise the largest population of Sudanese refugees in the United States.
 Six thousand Sudanese are estimated to have immigrated to Omaha since 1995 because of warfare in their nation, with ten different tribes represented, including the Nuer, Dinka, Equatorians, Maubans and Nubians.
 Most Sudanese people in Omaha speak the Nuer language.
 Other Africans live in Omaha as well, with one-third coming from Nigeria, and significant populations from Kenya, Togo, Cameroon and Ghana.